Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Motivating Studies from Social Science

+Age-related stereotypes similarly impact societal perceptions and actions, with studies by \citet{perdue1990evidence}, \citet{marques2020determinants}, and \citet{donizzetti2019ageism} indicating a general propensity to infer negative traits based on age.
+This aligns with the foundational work on ageism by \citet{butler1969age} and has been found to have implications in professional settings~\cite{ng2012evaluating}.

+Organizations and institutions have been found to be associated with specific personality traits, both within the US~\cite{slaughter2004personality} and internationally~\cite{anderson2010personality}. \citet{rutter2017brand} found that universities leverage specific personality traits when branding and \citet{humburg2017personality} student personality traits play an important role in student choice of university and alternatives (e.g., vocational education).
+Such bidirectional effects of personality traits result in hiring biases that prioritize students from academic institutions with particular reputations~\cite{morley2007employers,mavridopoulou2020elitism}.

-Nationality plays an important role in multicultural online learning environments which has been found to affect student interactions~\cite{morales2020nationality}, consumer perception towards products~\cite{insch2004impact}, and academic philosophy~\cite{seabra2023cognitive}. \citet{tavoletti2022nationality} studied how nationality bias affects peer evaluation.
-They found that the nationalities of team members is a real, potential source of bias in peer evaluation.
-They further found that the economic development level of the team member's country of origin is seen as an important factor in evaluating peers over their individual qualities.
+Nationality bias has found to affect student interactions in multicultural online learning environments~\cite{morales2020nationality}, consumer perception towards products~\cite{insch2004impact}, academic philosophy~\cite{seabra2023cognitive}, and peer evaluation~\cite{tavoletti2022nationality}. \citet{tavoletti2022nationality} identified the economic development of a person's country of origin as an important factor within this bias, overshadowing individual qualities when one evaluates their peers.

+As LLMs are trained on data created by humans, we hypothesize that they are prone to similar biases to those identified in people.
+If present, we must measure the degree to which such biases are present so that we can appropriately account for them when LLMs are used for consequential decisions, such as recruiting and hiring.
+In order to do this, we measure our bias in terms of “representational harms”~(using the terminology from \citet{blodgett-etal-2020-language}), that is, an LLM is biased if it makes general associations between stereotyped categories and unrelated positive, negative, and neutral attributes.
+Following the guidance of \citet{blodgett-etal-2020-language}, our objective is to define and measure these biases, particularly how they manifest and potentially perpetuate existing social hierarchies.